Yma Sumac: Vocal range

-She had five octaves according to some reports, but other reports (and recordings) document four-and-a-half at the peak of her singing career.
+Sumac had a five-octave vocal range according to some reports, but other reports (and recordings) document four-and-a-half at the peak of her singing career.
 Shortly after her death, the BBC noted that a typical trained singer has a range of about three octaves.

-In 1954, composer and music critic Virgil Thomson described Sumac's voice as "very low and warm, very high and birdlike," noting that her range "is very close to five octaves, but is in no way inhuman or outlandish in sound."
+In 1954, the American composer and music critic Virgil Thomson described Sumac's voice as "very low and warm, very high and birdlike," noting that her range "is very close to five octaves, but is in no way inhuman or outlandish in sound."

 Later career

 In 1971, Sumac released a rock album, Miracles.
 She performed in concert from time to time during the 1970s in Peru and later in New York at the Chateau Madrid and Town Hall.
-In the 1980s, she resumed her career under the management of Alan Eichler, and had a number of concerts both in the United States and abroad, including the Hollywood Roosevelt Cinegrill, New York's Ballroom in 1987 (where she was held over for seven weeks to SRO crowds) and several San Francisco shows at the Theatre on the Square among others.
+In the 1980s, she resumed her career under the management of Alan Eichler, and had a number of concerts both in the United States and abroad, including the Hollywood Roosevelt Cinegrill, New York's Ballroom in 1987 (where she was held over for seven weeks to standing-room only crowds) and several San Francisco shows at the Theatre on the Square among others.

 In 1987, she recorded "I Wonder" from the Disney film Sleeping Beauty for Stay Awake, an album of songs from Disney movies, produced by Hal Willner.
 She sang "Ataypura" during a March 19, 1987, appearance on Late Night with David Letterman.
 She recorded a new German "techno" dance record, "Mambo ConFusion".

 In 1989, she sang again at the Ballroom in New York and returned to Europe for the first time in 30 years to headline the BRT's "Gala van de Gouden Bertjes" New Year's Eve TV special in Brussels as well as the "Etoile Palace" program in Paris hosted by Frederic Mitterrand.
 In March 1990, she played the role of Heidi in Stephen Sondheim's Follies, in Long Beach, California, her first attempt at serious theater since Flahooley in 1951.